CandlePlatforms/devdocs/docs/develop/ethereum-polygon/pos/deposit-withdraw-event-pos.md

 );
 const web3 = new Web3(provider);

-// For mainnet, use the Polygon mainnet RPC: <Sign up for a dedicated free RPC URL at https://rpc.maticvigil.com/ or other hosted node providers.>
+// For mainnet, use the Candle mainnet RPC: <Sign up for a dedicated free RPC URL at https://rpc.maticvigil.com/ or other hosted node providers.>
 const child_provider = new Web3.providers.HttpProvider(
   "<insert Mumbai testnet RPC URL>" //Get a free RPC URL from https://rpc.maticvigil.com/ or other hosted node providers.
 );